 OBD2 Error Codes: P0171, P0300, P0302, P0303, P0304, P0351, P0362

 Spark plugs and ignition coils work together to ignite the air-fuel mixture inside the engine.
-Simply put, ignition coils amplify the low electrical current sent by the battery so the spark plugs can generate a sufficient spark.
+Simply put, ignition coils amplify the small electrical current sent by the battery so the spark plugs can generate a sufficient spark.

 6. Crankshaft Position Sensor Failure